Philippine Marine Corps: Assault Armor Battalion

+Combat Engineering Battalion

+The Combat Engineering Battalion (CEBn) is tasked to provide combat infrastructure support for the entire Corps.

-Marine Drum and Bugle Team
+Marine Corps Drum and Bugle Team

-The Marine Drum and Bugle Team (MDBT) is the prime musical unit of the Philippine Marine Corps and the only Drum and Bugle Corps in the entire Armed Forces of the Philippines that provides marching band and musical services in support of the ceremonial and morale activities of the Corps.
+The Marine Corps Drum and Bugle Team (MDBT) is the prime musical unit of the PMC that provides marching band and musical services in support of the ceremonial and morale activities of the Corps.
 This is patterned along the lines of the United States Marine Drum and Bugle Corps and is stationed at Marine Barracks R. Brown in Taguig.

 Marine Scout Snipers

 The Marine Scout Snipers (MSS) is the first unit in the Armed Forces of the Philippines dedicated exclusively to sniping and marksmanship.
-The Scout Snipers are notable for being able to effectively hit and neutralize targets at 800 m using only 7.62 mm rounds.
+The Scout Snipers are notable for being able to effectively hit and neutralize targets at 800 m using only 7.62mm rounds.
 The Marine Scout Snipers are renowned for the development and manufacture of their own weapon, the Colt M16A1 based Marine Scout Sniper Rifle.

 Philippine Marine Corps Marine Silent Drill Platoon

-Also headquartered in Makati, this is the premier military drill team of the Corps and one of 4 such units in the AFP, patterned after the United States Marine Corps Silent Drill Platoon.
-Like its US counterpart it does a unique silent precision exhibition drill using the M1 Garand rifles with fixed bayonets demonstrating the Corps's professionalism and discipline in all events where it is a part of.
+Also headquartered in Taguig, this is the premier military drill team of the Corps and one of 4 such units in the AFP, patterned after the United States Marine Corps Silent Drill Platoon.
+Like its US counterpart it does a silent precision exhibition drill using the M1 Garand rifles with fixed bayonets demonstrating the Corps's abilities in all events where it is a part of.
+More usually seen in their full dress blues, the MSDP-PMC is a model for student run formations of high school and collegiate rifle drill teams in the country.